parthshingari28/100DaysOfCode/README.md

 ## Day 72 : Oct 14, 2021

 **Today's progress**: continued working on data analysis and visualization on IPL Dataset from season 2008 to 2020 using python.

+## Day 73 : Oct 15, 2021

+**Today's progress**: learned more about data visualization using seaborn library in python.